HELPING NISHA: Surgeon Successfully Treats Fractured Femur With The Aid Of Global HELP’s “TIPS” Series

 Armed with a computer, Internet access, and perseverance, Mohamed went looking for answers.
 He found Global HELP.

-“I downloaded both the clubfoot manual and the cerebral palsy manual,” he says, emphasizing that those two publications have been invaluable to him and his colleagues.
+“I downloaded both the Clubfoot: Ponseti Management book and the Cerebral Palsy: Treatment & Rehabilitation manual, he says, emphasizing that those two publications have been invaluable to him and his colleagues.
 “It is very useful to have your organization be the helper for our professional staff…”

 Geelong, Australia & Cambodia